-- When you have a class with a field of another persistable type, make sure that you mark that field as "persistent" (@Persistent) since with runtime enhancement at that point the related class is likely not yet enhanced so will likely not be marked as persistent otherwise.
+- When you have a class with a field of another entity type make sure that you mark the field with the relation annotation (@OneToOne, @OneToMany, @ManyToOne, @ManyToMany etc) since with runtime enhancement at that point the related class is likely not yet enhanced so will likely not be marked as persistent otherwise.
 Be explicit - If the agent jar is not found make sure it is specified with an absolute path.